amanjhunjhunwala/amanjhunjhunwala.github.io/_pages/about.md

 Apart from research, I love software and web development!
 I have won multiple university level hackathons and was one of Microsoft's Build The Shield India finalists for 2016.

 I also won a Logo  Quiz back in the day and am still waiting for my prize.
-Please email me directly if you have any details regarding that.
+Please email me directly if you have any details regarding the same.

 ## Updates
 (13 Nov 17) I am presenting a talk on Modular Multitask Reinforcement Learning at UWaterloo.
 Have a [look](https://wiki.math.uwaterloo.ca/statwiki/index.php?title=Modular_Multitask_Reinforcement_Learning_with_Policy_Sketches)